 A property information summary page designed for realtors is available as a quick link on the website home page (Figure 2.2).
-The link brings the user to a "look up" that queries information from several different layers for an individual property.
-The information is summarized on one page and includes zoning and land use, school zone, flood zone, utilities and other valuable information.
-An interactive GIS map is also displayed on the page (Figure 2.3).
+The link brings the user to a look up site that queries information from several different GIS layers for an individual property (Figure 2.3).